 Skip to main content

 Grok is xAI’s AI assistant, integrated into the X (formerly Twitter) platform.
-Grok is the newest of the five platforms Cited tracks and has a unique data advantage: real-time access to X’s social media firehose.
-This gives Grok a distinctive perspective on brand visibility that other platforms lack — it can reference conversations, trends, and sentiment from social media alongside traditional web sources.
+Among the AI platforms Cited tracks, Grok has a distinctive data advantage: real-time access to X’s social-media firehose.
+This gives Grok a perspective on brand visibility that purely web-retrieval or training-data-based platforms lack — it can reference conversations, trends, and sentiment from social media alongside traditional editorial sources.

 How Grok generates answers

-Grok uses xAI’s models with access to both web search and X’s real-time social data.
+Grok uses xAI’s models with access to both general web search and X’s real-time social data.
 This dual-source approach means Grok’s answers can include social signal — trending discussions, recent posts, sentiment from X users — alongside traditional editorial content.
-For brand queries, this sometimes surfaces social-media-driven brand perception that ChatGPT, Perplexity, Gemini, and Claude miss entirely.
-Grok’s web search uses xAI’s Responses API with a web_search tool, retrieving traditional web content in addition to X data.
-The synthesis blends both sources into a single response, which can produce characterizations of brands that are more socially informed than what purely web-retrieval or training-data-based platforms generate.
+For brand prompts, this sometimes surfaces social-media-driven brand perception that ChatGPT, Perplexity, Gemini, and Claude miss entirely.
+Grok’s web search retrieves traditional web content in addition to X data.
+The synthesis blends both sources into a single response, which can produce characterizations of brands that are more socially informed than what purely retrieval-based or training-data-based platforms generate.

 Grok’s X (Twitter) integration